TOZ rifle: TOZ-8

 The TOZ-1 is a single-shot .22LR, bolt-action cadet rifle designed in 1927 by V. Selivanov and Ya.
 Kanevsky.
 The TOZ-1s were made from the late 1920s to early 1930s, until it was replaced with the improved TOZ-8 rifles.

 The TOZ-8 is a single shot .22LR bolt-action cadet rifle conceived in 1932 by the designer-gunsmith D. M. Kochetov and serially produced at the Tula Arms Plant.
 The TOZ-8 is a simple device, trouble-free and reliable in operation.
 It was widely used for marksmanship training in primary schools, gunsmith and DOSAAF paramilitary organizations in the USSR for decades.
 About one million TOZ-8s were made from the early 1930s to the late 1950s.
 Many TOZ-8 rifles are currently in civilian circulation and it is still used for hunting small game.

 The receiver contains the bolt and trigger mechanism.
-The rifle uses bolt action: a rotating bolt locks the cartridge in the chamber, closes bore and ignites the cartridge, the user then works the bolt and ejects the spent cartridge.
+The rifle uses a bolt action mechanism: a rotating bolt locks the cartridge in the chamber, closes the bore and ignites the cartridge, the user then works the bolt and ejects the spent cartridge.
 Lugs are missing; locking is performed on the charging handle.
 When the trigger is pressed, the striker is released and hits the primer.
 The trigger is affixed to the rear end of the trigger springs from below.
 When pressing the trigger rests its ledges in the receiver and move down the release spring high neck than releases the trigger, which, along with hammer, moves forward under the influence of spring and drives the firing pin into the primer, igniting the cartridge and firing the shot.